carrieholt/Watershed-Area-Model/README.md

 'DataOut/alpha_plots.png' Distrubion of productivities, as in Fig. 4.1  in Brown et al. (in revision)

-**Step 4)** Bar plot of benchmarks (SGEN, SMSY, SREP) WCVI Chinook escapement indicators under assumptions about productivity: (1) from life-cycle model for WCVI Chinoook salmon (Luedke pers. comm), from run-reconstruction and ricker stock-recruitment modelling (see repository: pacific-salmon-assess/SalmonLRP_wCVI_CK, file: runWCVIChinook_projLRP.r, and (3) as inferred from accessible watershed-area model, as in Parken et al. (2006)
+**Step 4)** Bar plot of benchmarks (SGEN, SMSY, SREP) WCVI Chinook escapement indicators under assumptions about productivity: (1) from life-cycle model for WCVI Chinoook salmon (Luedke pers. comm), from run-reconstruction and Ricker stock-recruitment modelling (see repository: pacific-salmon-assess/SalmonLRP_WCVI_CK, file: runWCVIChinook_projLRP.r, and (3) as inferred from accessible watershed-area model, as in Parken et al. (2006)

 *File*: 'R/Plot_lnalphas.R'